 - Wear loose clothing.
 Mosquitos tend to bite through thin trousers and socks.
 The baggier your clothing, the harder it is for a mosquito to get close to your skin.

 - Wear light clothing.
 This causes you to radiate less heat, which in turn makes you a less attractive landing spot for a mosquito.

-Apply mosquito repellent (DEET) carefully and in accordance with the instructions.
+Apply mosquito repellent (DEET) carefully and in accordance with instructions:

 - Apply sufficient DEET to all exposed areas of your skin.

-- It is advisable to use products with a DEET concentration that is between 30-50 per cent (for young children and pregnant women it is advisable that the DEET concentration is less than 30 per cent).
+- It is advisable to use products with a DEET concentration that is between 30-50%.
+Young children and pregnant women are advised to use DEET with a concentration of less than 30%.

 - DEET 30% may be applied up to four times a day, DEET 31-40% up to three times a day, and DEET 41-50% up to twice a day.

 Would you like more information on mosquito repellents?
 Please contact our Travel Clinic.